-How much do gestational carrier services (surrogacy) cost?
+How much does gestational surrogacy cost?

 Typical gestational carrier costs can vary widely, with the average cost of successful first-attempt GC pregnancy in the U.S. starting at $136,000 (including everything from the agency and legal fees to the in vitro fertilization (IVF) process.
 Because there are so many professionals involved at each step of the process — medical, legal, accounting, and social work — costs can quickly add up.
 In addition, costs include the care and attention the GC requires throughout pregnancy and childbirth as well the need for management of the entire journey from start to finish.
 Here’s a breakdown of the major costs associated with a gestational carrier journey: